vertesy/Kinetochore/README.md

 # Kinetochore
-Analysis scripts for the manuscript "Spindle checkpoint silencing at kinetochores at submaximal microtubule occupancy" by Etemad et al. "
+Analysis scripts for the manuscript "**Spindle checkpoint silencing at kinetochores at submaximal microtubule occupancy**" by Etemad et al. "